Podcastindex-org/podping-hivewriter/README.md

 TODO: Use Github CI/CD to do this automatically on commit and push to Docker Hub

-## Running docker image
+### Running from docker image

 Run the locally built docker image in a container, passing local port 9999 to port 9999 in the container.
-ENV variables can be passed to Docker with `--env-file` option after modifying the .env.EXAMPLE file and renaming it to .env
+ENV variables can be passed to Docker with `--env-file` option after modifying the `.env.EXAMPLE` file and renaming it to `.env`

-`docker run --rm -p 9999:9999 --env-file .env --name podping_hivewriter podpinghivewriter:develop`
+`docker run --rm -p 9999:9999 --env-file .env --name podping_hivewriter podpinghivewriter:develop --bindall --zmq 9999`

-Running with command line options, like testnet for example, add them at the end:
+Running with command line options, like testnet for example, add them at the end and enviornment settings can also be passed with the `-e` option for Docker:

-`docker run --rm -p 9999:9999 -e HIVE_SERVER_ACCOUNT=<account> -e HIVE_POSTING_KEY=<posting-key> podpinghivewriter:develop --test`
+`docker run --rm -p 9999:9999 -e HIVE_SERVER_ACCOUNT=<account> -e HIVE_POSTING_KEY=<posting-key> podpinghivewriter:develop --test --bindall`

 By default `hive-writer` will run with the equivalent of `--zmq 9999` binding to `127.0.0.1` only.
 If you need to grant access from other IP addresses, pass the `--bindall` option.
+Within Docker you will need the `--bindall` option

+## Python
+### Poetry Install

+If you want to run the Python scripts direct, after cloning the repository run:

+`poetry install`

+Then to switch to the virtual environment, use:

+`poetry shell`

+After that you should be able to run hive-writer with any of the command line options:

+`python src/podping_hivewriter/hive_writer.py --help`

 ```
 usage: hive-writer [options]